ulthiel/NetatmoInflux/Readme.md

 The table DataFullN, where N is the sensor id, is a view joining several tables to match a timestamp with the timezone of the corresponding module.
 Using this view one can easily convert the timestamps in the data table to local times.
 This is done automatically by the program ```SetDatesInDB.py```.
 If you remember that some module was in the past for a certain time located at another timezone, you can add this information to the ModuleLocations table and run ```SetDatesInDB.py --all``` to recompute all local times.

 ###Netatmo
 If you want to manage and analyze data of [Netatmo](https://www.netatmo.com/) devices, most of what was discussed above is handled automatically by the ```AddNetatmo.py``` and ```UpdateNetatmo.py``` programs.
 Sensors, modules, locations (timezones), etc. are all obtained from the servers.
 In most cases you don't have to look at the database at all, you can directly start computing statistics using the ```Stats.py``` program.
-The only thing you might want to do is to define a non-zero calibration for a sensor and to set location windows for modules as described above (the data on the Netatmo servers won't take timezone changes into account, we do).
-You can do all this easily with an SQLite browser like [DB Browser for SQLite](http://sqlitebrowser.org).
+The only thing you might want to do is to define a non-zero calibration for a sensor and to set location windows for modules as described above (the data on the Netatmo servers won't take timezone changes into account; we do).
+You can do all this fine-tuining easily with an SQLite browser like [DB Browser for SQLite](http://sqlitebrowser.org).

 ###Stats